-12. Toileting Arrangements
+14. Children Toileting Arrangements

-Procedures to be followed when a child has soiled itself:
+Procedures to be followed when a child has wet or soiled itself:

-- There needs to be two members of staff present when changing a child unless there is a designated member of staff approved by parents to do this on a toileting plan. - Staff should wear gloves and apron stored in the first aid cupboard over the yellow first aid bin in 171. - Encourage children to remove their own clothing. - Encourage the child to wipe itself independently.
-Wipes may be supplied by a parent or wet wipe used from the 171 first aid cupboard. - Soiled clothes to go in a plastic bag for the child to take home. - Replace any soiled clothes with ones from those stored lost property cupboard or Reception. - All staff to wash their hands before and after every change and to dispose of gloves and aprons in the yellow bin on the ground floor of 171. - Incident recorded on toileting record sheet in Child Protection and Safeguarding folder on W drive.
+- There needs to be two members of staff present when changing a child unless there is a designated member of staff approved by parents to do this on a toileting plan. - Staff should wear gloves and apron stored in the first aid cupboard over the yellow first aid bin in 171 or the changing cupboard in Reception. - Encourage children to remove their own clothing. - Encourage the child to wipe itself independently.
+Wipes may be supplied by a parent or wet wipe used from the 171 first aid cupboard or the Reception cupboard. - Soiled clothes to go in a plastic bag for the child to take home. - Replace any soiled clothes with ones from those stored lost property cupboard or the Reception changing cupboard. - All staff to wash their hands before and after every change and to dispose of gloves and aprons in the yellow bin on the ground floor of 171.